 There are two types of pure bundles:

-- Leader bundling: it’s a package that includes a leader product sold together with lesser-value items that complement it.
+- Leader bundling: This is a package that includes a leader product sold together with lesser-value items that complement it.
 The primary product is what draws in the customer, and the complementary items boost its value.
 For example, luxury hotels can bundle complementary services like breakfast meals, concierge services, and spa treatments as part of the hotel room fee to boost the perceived value of spending a night at their establishment.

 Mixed bundles